 The data collected helped to identify the way the departments were organised and to define working relationships with and between peripheral actors (doctors, the healthcare supervisor, care teams) focusing on work tasks and therefore approaches to coordination (Table 2).
 Examples of approaches to coordination within teams are given to show the results of analysing how teams function.
 Table 2.
 Organisational structure and approach to coordination within departments.

-HC- Internal medicine (IM) HC-Emergency- STHU Oncology (MC) Organisational structure Doctors mistrust the way the department is organised as it was not chosen by them but decided by the former team; they demand more clinical time; they are critical of the time spent on administrative tasks (encoding of action taken) and above all the removal of the position of coordinating nurse. delegated to administrative assistants (day) and care assistants (night); doctors complain about administrative tasks, the burden of writing and years ago.
-This guarantees more medical presence for nurses while allowing oncologists to be less present Approaches to coordination Professional relations are characterised by power: hierarchical cooperation with delegation of duties; lack of cognitive proximity between stakeholders which hampers genuine exchange, creating a divide between doctors, nurses and care teams. barrier to exchange within this department although this is facilitated by regular and daily contacts with the healthcare between teams, within teams and between healthcare and medical practitioners.
+HC- Internal medicine (IM) HC-Emergency- STHU Oncology (MC) Organisational structure Doctors mistrust the way the department is organised as it was not chosen by them but decided by the former team; they demand more clinical time; they are critical of the time spent on administrative tasks (encoding of action taken) and above all the removal of the position of coordinating nurse. delegated to administrative assistants (day) and care assistants (night); doctors complain about administrative tasks, the burden of writing and structure, especially with the presence of the general practitioner recruited 4 years ago.
+This guarantees more medical presence for nurses while allowing oncologists to be less present Approaches to coordination delegation of duties; lack of cognitive barrier to exchange within this department although this is facilitated by regular and daily contacts with the healthcare between teams, within teams and between healthcare and medical practitioners.
 Oncologists visit the